gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.4.1.0 2013/07/04 Fixed the '.h' includes to '.hpp'.
+v1.5.0.0 2013/07/04 Added first unit tests (3 of them).
+They run automatically when 'make all' is called. v1.4.1.0 2013/07/04 Fixed the '.h' includes to '.hpp'.
 Fixed 'make clean', it is now removing the correct files. v1.4.0.0 2013/07/04 Renamed all .c files to .cpp and .h to .hpp.
 Automated some of the file finding processes in the Makefile. v1.3.0.1 2013/07/03 Forgot to save README.rst.